FadyShehataa/note_master_app/README.md

 ## Screens

-The app contains three main screens:
+The app contains four main screens:

 1. Splash Screen: Displays "Note Master" with animation while the app loads
 2. Home Screen: Displays notes & Search bar to search for a specific note